inspec/inspec/docs-chef-io/content/inspec/resources/default_gateway.md

     parent = "inspec/resources/os"
 +++

-Use the `default_gateway` Chef InSpec audit resource to test the assigned ip address and interface for the default route.
+Use the **default_gateway** Chef InSpec audit resource to test the assigned IP address and interface for the default route.

 ## Availability